 In light of the above measures, the Group's operating results was substantially enhanced.
-For the twelve months ended 31 December 2015 ("the Year"), the Group's operation scale grew steadily with an increasingly optimized revenue structure.
-During the Year, the revenue of the Group was approximately RMB1,417 million.
-Revenue generated from park operations increased by 11.7% year-over-year to approximately RMB1,296 million, accounting for 91.5% of the total revenue.
-Meanwhile, the revenue structure of park operations was well optimized that the contribution from in-park spending accounted for 19.0%.
-During the Year, the gross profit of park operations increased RMB127 million to approximately RMB716 million, increased by 21.6% year-over-year.
-EBITDA from park operations increased by 20.4% year-over-year to RMB667 million.
+For the year ended 31 December 2016 ("the Year"), the Group's operation scale grew steadily with an increasingly optimized revenue structure.
+The non-ticket and asset-light businesses of the Group delivered an excellent performance.
+During the Year, the total revenue of the Group increased by approximately 16.4% year-over-year to approximately RMB1,650 million.
+Revenue generated from park operations increased by 10.3% year-over-year to approximately RMB1,429 million.
+During the Year, the overall profitability of the Group was constantly enhanced as well, as a result, the overall gross profit increased by approximately 14.6% to approximately RMB901 million and the core net profit of the Group increased by approximately RMB224.3 million.